asrvd/lyrist/README.md

 ## Ending Note
 - Consider giving the repo a ⭐ if you liked the project!
 - Checkout my other projects!
+- Consider sponsoring me to help me build more projects like this.